BDSI-Utwente/regional/README.md

 # regional

 <!-- badges: start -->

 <!-- badges: end -->

 The `regional` package is tailored to simulate the effects of different permutations of multi-seat district electoral systems on party and regional proportionality.
+The package is heavily inspired by `electoral`, and covers broadly the same functionality (with some notable additions), but is rewritten from the ground up.

-The package is split into four main functions, that each handle a specific step in simulating elections.
-They can be combined in various ways to simulate a wide variety of electoral systems and conditions.
+The package is split into three (sets of) functions, that each handle a specific step in simulating elections and assessing their outcomes.
+These functions can be combined in various ways to simulate a wide variety of electoral systems and conditions.

+`simulate_districts` and `simulate_shares` allow the user to easily simulate districts and vote shares under realistic (or if desired, unrealistic) circumstances. `allocate_seats` implements d’Hondt and Hare seat allocation, while `saint_langue_index`, `gallagher_index`, `loosemore_hanby_index`, and `seat_difference` implement a variety of indeces of election (dis)- proportionality.

+In comparison to package `electoral`, this package’s version of `allocate_seats`:

+- allows for ‘fixed’ seats, making a wide range of multi-stage electoral systems possible to simulate
+- allows for vote share thresholds in seat allocation
+- implements only d’Hondt and Hare allocation methods

 ## Installation